Correlation evolution in dilute Bose-Einstein condensates after quantum quenches

-Simple expressions can be found from \eqn{g1int}-\eqn{g2int} in various limits.
-We present the medium- and long-time correlations in the continuum limit below.
-Fig.~\ref{fig1}(a), depicts the two principal regimes: a timelike regime inside the sound cone, and a spacelike one outside, with the main correlation wavepacket between them, propagating at twice the speed of sound.
-This speed arises because it is composed of atom pairs counterpropagating at $\ge c$.
-Representative snapshots of the correlations are shown in more detail in Figs.~\ref{figg1} and~\ref{figg2}.
+Explicit expressions for the correlations \eqn{g1int}-\eqn{g2int} can be found in various limits.
+Fig.~\ref{fig1}(a) depicts the two principal regimes: a timelike regime inside the sound cone, and a spacelike one outside.
+Between them, the main correlation wavepacket is propagating with twice the speed of sound.
+The double speed comes about because it is composed of counterpropagating atom pairs.
+Representative profiles of the correlations at a given time $t=7.5t_c$ are shown in more detail in Figs.~\ref{figg1} and~\ref{figg2}.

-In the \emph{spacelike regime} $y>2t$, $t\gg1$, the density fluctuations decay to $g_{\rm spacelike}^{(2)}=1$, while the reduction in phase coherence is equal to the depletion \eq{g1sp}{ g^{(1)}_{\rm spacelike}(y,t) \approx 1-\delta N(t)/N, } where at long times \eq{depl}{ \frac{\delta N(t)}{N} \approx \sqrt{\gamma}\times\left\{ \right. } The main contributions to this reduction are from phonon excitations.
+In the \emph{spacelike regime} $y>2t$, at long times~ $t~\gtrsim~1$, the density fluctuations decay to $g_{\rm spacelike}^{(2)}=1$.
+The~ phase coherence \eq{g1sp}{ g^{(1)}_{\rm spacelike}(y,t) \approx 1-\delta N(t)/N, } is reduced by the depletion \eq{depl}{ \frac{\delta N(t)}{N} \approx \sqrt{\gamma}\times\left\{ \right. } The main contributions to this reduction at long times come from phonon excitations.
 The constants $c_j$ are found numerically, and are $c_1\approx1.96(1)$, $c_2\approx0.43(1)$, and $c_3\approx2.24(2)$.
-We see the linear and logarithmic decay characteristic of 1D and 2D quasicondensates, respectively.
-In the 3D case, the loss of coherence stabilizes at a small constant value, as expected for a BEC.
-However, it is $\delta N/N=\frac{\sqrt{\gamma}}{4\pi}\approx0.080\sqrt{\gamma}$ in the long time limit, which is less than the $T=0$ equilibrium value of $\frac{2\sqrt{2\gamma}}{3\pi^2}\approx0.096\sqrt{\gamma}$.
-This indicates that the quench does not initially access all the degrees of freedom available to the ground state, and resembles an effect that was recently found in the integrable 1D case \cite{DeNardis13}.
-That was attributed to initial state overlap conditions, which may also be a factor here as well as in 2D.
-Another symptom is that the momentum distribution, despite scaling with the expected fourth power: $n_{\bo{k}}\sim k^4$ when $k\gg1$, contains the ``holes'' seen in Fig.~\ref{fig1}(c).
-For lattices in 3D the depletion is particularly strongly dependent on the finite $k_{\rm max}$, being $\delta N(t\to\infty)/N = \frac{\sqrt{\gamma}}{2\pi^2}\tan^{-1}\frac{k_{\rm max}}{2}$ at long times.
+We see the linear and logarithmic decay characteristic of 1d and 2d quasicondensates, respectively.
+Clearly, in this regime the model is breaking down at long enought times, when $\delta N/N\to\approx 1$, but remains predictive for shorter ones.
+In the 3d case, the loss of long-range coherence stabilizes at a constant value, as expected for a BEC.
+However, this value $\delta N/N=\frac{\sqrt{\gamma}}{4\pi}\approx0.080\sqrt{\gamma}$, seen also in \cite{Martone18}, is larger than the ground state value of\ $\frac{\sqrt{\gamma}}{3\pi^2}\approx0.034\sqrt{\gamma}$ \cite{Dalfovo99}.
+This indicates that the quench excites many more pairs than appear in the ground state.